What a double-edged sword honesty and truth can be!

 When it was pointed out to her, of course she would get defensive.

-Because of our agreement, she learned how to stop herself by taking some deep breaths and stopping the words she normally said in defense.
+Because of our agreement, she learned how to stop herself by remembering to listen and stopping the words she normally said in defense.

 In her mind, she learned to rewind the tape of the incident.
 Usually she could see how her comments could have been taken that way, although that wasn't her intention.